Doubling Point Light

 Photo Courtesy of Karen Mignone

 Doubling Point Light relies on people like you for funds to care for and maintain the light.
-We are currently having a massive fundraising to completely rebuild the 300 foot walkway to the tower which collapsed during Open Lighthouse Day 2023.
+We are currently in the process of fundraising for and rebuilding the 300 foot walkway to the tower which collapsed during Open Lighthouse Day 2023.
 Friends of the Doubling is a 501c3 nonprofit and is run by volunteers.
 100% of contributions go towards the care of Doubling Point Light.

 Photo courtesy of Bob Trapani Jr.